 Your business case will serve as the foundation for your commissioning agreement.
 Its strength underpins everything else you do, so you must make absolutely sure that a solid case is put together.

-To avoid accusations of self-interest and/or being partisan, it makes sense for the Business Case to be prepared by an independent organisation, and its focus should be on the costs and benefits of the proposed integration and/or third party commissioning arrangements.
-The key considerations are as follows:
+To avoid accusations of self-interest and/or being partisan, it makes sense for the Business Case to be prepared by an independent organisation, and its focus should be on the costs and benefits of the proposed integration and/or third-party commissioning arrangements.
+The key considerations of this business case are as follows:

-- Improving health outcomes and reducing long term costs, whilst understanding that upfront investment will be necessary.
+- improving health outcomes and reducing long-term costs, while understanding that upfront investment will likely be necessary;

-- Flexibility in permitting controlled experimentation, innovation, and ongoing continuous improvement.
+- flexibility in permitting controlled experimentation, innovation and ongoing continuous improvement; and

-- Clear delineation of service elements that will remain in-house or be commissioned to private vendors.
+- clear delineation of service elements that will remain in-house or be commissioned to private suppliers.

 2. Understand “Expert” Responsibilities

-If you plan to commission “expert” private sector providers, you should understand their inherent responsibilities.
-New court rulings have clarified a number of specific duties that “expert” providers must perform, even if these are not documented in your written contract.
-Most notably, a “duty to warn you if any of your expectations or requirements cannot be fulfilled within your specification or financial constraints.
+If you plan to commission “expert” private sector suppliers, you should understand their inherent responsibilities.
+Court rulings have clarified a number of specific duties that “expert” providers must perform, even if these are not documented in your written contract.
+Most notably, a “duty to warn” you if any of your expectations or requirements cannot be fulfilled within your specification, resourcing or financial constraints.

-With the above information clarified, you will have a better understanding of your partner’s abilities and limitations, which will subsequently define suitable compromises and workarounds.
+With the above information clarified, you will have a better understanding of your supplier’s abilities and limitations, which will subsequently define suitable compromises and workarounds.

 3. Set Clear Service Expectations at the Outset

 You are only likely to achieve desired outcomes if they are clearly quantified at the very beginning.
-The first step in doing so is to be very clear about the scope of the service – i.e. what is included, and what isn’t.
+The first step in doing so is to be as clear as possible about the scope of the service – i.e., what is included and what isn’t.
 This scope can then be turned into an outcome-based specification, which sets out:

-Although the Department of Health has published a set of desired outcomes at the national level, they still need to be translated into local specifications, which are often unique to the local population.
-These specifications can then be communicated to the service provider, so that it can provide feedback based upon its expertise.
+Although the Department of Health has published a set of desired outcomes at the national level, these still need to be translated into local specifications, which are often unique to the regional population.
+Such specifications can then be communicated to the supplier, so that they can provide feedback based upon their expertise.

-Once specifications are agreed, they should be documented so that you and your provider can agree them formally.
+Once specifications are agreed, they should be documented so that you and your supplier can agree them formally.
 These will form a guide, steering all parties towards commonly agreed goals to keep the relationship on track.

 4. Use the Right Contract Negotiation Tools

-If you are thinking of integrating Adult Social Care with another Council or an NHS Trust, you will likely be using a Section 75 agreement.
-The starting point for creating the Section 75 agreement, or any commissioning agreement with a private sector partner, should be a set of specification and contractual process maps.
-These help you and your service provider understand the operational methods that need to be used to deliver and manage the contract.
+If you are thinking of integrating Adult Social Care provision with another Council or an NHS Trust, you will likely be using a Section 75 agreement.
+The starting point for creating the Section 75 agreement, or any commissioning agreement with a private-sector partner, should be a set of specification and contractual process maps.
+These will help you and your supplier to understand the operational methods that need to be used to deliver and manage the agreement.

 This process of providing a universally understood format for agreeing terms is far more efficient than traditional methods.
-It is also ensures that your desired outcomes are clearly defined in the Section 75/commissioning agreement itself.
-Due to this method’s clear simplicity, you can expect negotiation times to be cut drastically and to build a strong relationship foundation aligned to successful achievement of re-shaping Adult Social Care.
+It also ensures that your desired outcomes are clearly defined in the Section 75/commissioning agreement itself.
+Due to this method’s clear simplicity, you can expect to cut negotiation times drastically and to build a strong relationship foundation aligned to the successful achievement of re-shaping Adult Social Care.